What is the Best Belt Sander? (Handheld Models and More) (2023)

 Unlike other belt sanders in this list, RYOBI P450 is a lightweight tool that operates with a long-lasting lithium battery.
 You’ll find it easy to use when sanding against adjoining surfaces because this unit has its motor placed in front.
 It’s also the reason why it’s best used on vertical surfaces.

-During the tests, we didn’t have a problem using its dust collection bag and attaching the vacuum to it.
+Handling the dust collection bag and attaching a vacuum to it was a breeze.
 Thanks to the reliable adjustment knob, its 3-inch belt remains in a tight position while sanding surfaces.

 Since it’s light, it’s the right belt sander to buy if you’re working on projects that require you to move around the workshop.